rahulodedra30/MLOps-TA/lab2/readme.md

 - Submit a custom model training job to Vertex AI.
 - Deploy your trained model to an endpoint and use that endpoint to get predictions.

-## Introduction to Vertex AI
-Vertex AI integrates ML offerings across Google Cloud into a seamless development experience.
-It combines models trained with AutoML and custom models into a single API along with other new products.
-Vertex AI includes many products to support end-to-end ML workflows, with a focus on Training, Prediction, and Notebooks.

 ## Steps to Run the Lab

 ### Task 1: Set Up Your Environment